JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Gets the character at the start position of the range.

 ```
-FUNCTION CTextRange2.GetChar () AS CBSTR
+FUNCTION CTextRange2.GetChar () AS LONG
    DIM Char AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->GetChar(m_pTextRange2, @Char))
-   RETURN WCHR(Char)
+   RETURN Char
 END FUNCTION
 ```
 #### Return value

-The character at the start position of the range, or an empty string on failure.
+The character at the start position of the range.

 #### Usage example